paul-park/image_search_aws/README.md

 Once *k* (e.g. 5) is chosen, selecting an image (e.g. MYPDF.jpg) invokes a Lambda function, which performs the following actions:

 - Log into an EC2 instance
-- Execute a Python script for visual search, which returns a list of paths for similar images in another private bucket
+- Execute a Python script for image search, which returns a list of paths for similar images in another private bucket
 - Execute a bash script to copy similar images from the private bucket to the public bucket
 - Return with location of copied images, which JavaScript uses to present similar images